testproject-io/docs/testproject-sdk/java-sdk.md

 ## Briefing

 This document describes the bare minimum steps to start developing tests using the Java SDK.
-TestProject provides a unified test automation SDK with support for Android, iOS and Web applications by utilizing the open-source Selenium and Appium frameworks.
+TestProject provides a unified test automation SDK with support for Android, iOS and Web applications by utilizing the open-source [Selenium](https://www.seleniumhq.org/) and [Appium](http://appium.io/) frameworks.
 TestProject is OS agnostic and can run on Windows, Linux or Mac.
 It is a full stack automation framework with capabilities that allow automation test management, remote and local test execution, job scheduling, reporting dashboards, collaboration and more.

+> This documentation and code examples can be found in our [GitHub repository](https://github.com/testproject-io/java-sdk-examples).

 ## JDK / JRE